Developers

 Recommended Practice

-Use the coding typing test for keyword and identifier practice.
+Use the typing test's coding mode for keyword and identifier practice.
 Also try the punctuation mode for symbol exposure.
 For general speed improvement, the touch typing guide and accuracy drills lay the foundation.
 For maximum benefit, use a mechanical keyboard with a layout that suits your finger reach — many developers prefer tenkeyless layouts or 60% keyboards.

 Put it to the test.
 Take a free typing test and see where you stand.